-Grant Yosenick is a Boston-based tenor vocalist originally from Laguna Niguel, California.
-Hailed as "effective" by the Boston Music Intelligencer, Yosenick has a wide variety of musical experience and interests including early music, opera, oratorio, and musical theater/cabaret.
+Grant Yosenick (born 1994) is a Boston-based tenor vocalist originally from Laguna Niguel, California.
+Hailed as "effective" by the Boston Music Intelligencer, Yosenick has a wide variety of musical experience and interests including early music, opera, oratorio, musical theater, and cabaret.

 Yosenick’s operatic stage credits include Pontio Pilato in Wagner's rarely performed Das Liebesverbot with Cambridge Chamber Ensemble, Pedro in the world premiere of Omar Najmi's En la ardiente oscuridad with Catalyst New Music, Autumn in Purcell’s The Fairy Queen with Haymarket Opera, the title role of Mozart's Lucio Silla, Prince Populescu in Emmerich Kalman's Countess Maritza, Tyrian Prince #2 in Lully's Cadmus et Hermione with the Amherst Early Music Festival, and the title role of Zemlinksy’s Der Zwerg.